 The Association maintains a working group of state wildlife agency representatives from each regional association that works in partnership with the U.S. Fish and Wildlife Service to engage on CITES issues.

-CITES Technical Work Group: Buddy Baker (SEAFWA); Jack Buckley (NEAFWA); Carolyn Caldwell (MAFWA); Bob Broscheid (WAFWA).
+CITES Technical Work Group: Buddy Baker (SEAFWA); Jack Buckley (NEAFWA); Carolyn Caldwell (MAFWA); JIm Devos (WAFWA).

 Southern Wings Program

 The Southern Wings Program is a partnership of state agencies to provide a funding mechanism for bird conservation projects in Mexico, Central and South America, and the Caribbean.
 Based solidly on the biology that exists about birds that occur in the U.S. and also spend time on wintering grounds, Southern Wings enables financial participation by interested states; produces enables financial participation by interested states; produces progress and accomplishments reports resulting from the states’ investments; and allows states to leverage their funds through the benefits of match.
-In the first 3 years state agencies provided more than $300,000 USD and $550,000 in in-kind support to conservation of state agency priority birds in Mexico, Central and South America and the Caribbean.
-The state agencies also raised more than $220,000 addition dollars from State partners.
-The state agency money was matched by over $800,000.
+Since 2009 state agencies provided more than $850,000 USD and $550,000 in in-kind support to conservation of state agency priority birds in Mexico, Central and South America and the Caribbean.

 Joint Management Committee Meeting on International Humane Trapping Standards

-During the Third Annual Joint Management Committee for the Agreement on International Humane Trapping Standards held in December 2012, the U.S. delegation successfully maintained its present Agreed Minute with the European Union (EU), allowing fur harvested in the U.S. to be imported into the EU.
-Two delegates from the Association and one delegate from USDA APHIS attended the meeting to share research on trapping furbearers in the U.S. and our BMP program.
-Click here for a copy of the meeting summary (please link to the AIHTS_JMC2012report.pdf)
+During the Fourth Annual Joint Management Committee for the Agreement on International Humane Trapping Standards held in December 2013, the U.S. delegation successfully maintained its present Agreed Minute with the European Union (EU), allowing fur harvested in the U.S. to be imported into the EU.
+Two delegates from the Association and three delegates from the state wildlife agencies and tribes attended the meeting to share research on trapping furbearers in the U.S. and our BMP program.

 International Trapping Regulations